 - Where leases involved, landlord consent may be required.

 - Where seller subject to bank borrowings, bank consent required.

 The terms of sale are usually not finalised until the due diligence is complete and finance is in place.
-There are many ways to pay for a company or business and spread the risk and payment terms and this is where our experience in handling many acquisitions in the past becomes important.
+There are many ways to pay for a company or business and spread the risk and payment terms.
+This is where our experience in handling sale and purchase agreements in the past can be useful.

 - Consider results of due diligence and prevailing economic conditions.

 - Consider whether price will be paid in cash, shares or debt.